Azure/lza-oracle/docs/wiki/TERRAFORM.md

 Next, you go to `terraform/bootstrap/single_instance` directory and create `fixtures.tfvars` file, then copy the contents of the ssh public key used for deploying a virtual machine on Azure (~/.ssh-oracle-single-instance.pub).

 This is a sample `fixtures.tfvars` file.
+For more reference on all variables you can set, see [variables description](/terraform/bootstrap/single_instance/variables.md)

 ```tf:fixtures.tfvars
 ssh_key = "ssh-rsa xxxxxxxxxxxxxx="